Important things to know about purchasing a new system for your home.

-Any Lakewood HVAC contractor should be using the Manual J® residential load calculation procedure.
+Any Long Beach HVAC contractor should be using the Manual J® residential load calculation procedure.
 Manual J is the official standard for residential load calculation and is required by many building codes around the country.

 Selecting the Right Equipment

 Heating and air conditioning equipment comes in many capacities, configurations and efficiencies.
 It can be very confusing.
-As your local Lakewood HVAC contractor, we select the right equipment that will be compatible with your home's heating and cooling needs.
+As your local Long Beach HVAC contractor, we select the right equipment that will be compatible with your home's heating and cooling needs.
 Don't trust other California contractors who are not performing accurate Manual J load calculations to size and recommend equipment.
-Trust Donahue Heating and Air Conditioning to do the job right and install the perfect system to meet your unique requirements.
+Trust Donahue Heating & Air Conditioning to do the job right and install the perfect system to meet your unique requirements.

 Make Sure Your New System is Installed Correctly